pallavi1594/Cmos_inv-design-analysis/README.md

-To write a clean and minimal **GitHub blog-style README** using your inverter project images without overwhelming the reader, follow this refined approach:

----

 ## 📈 MOSFET Characteristics

 In this section I start with our analysis of MOSFET models present in sky130 pdk.
 I would be using the 1.8v transistor models, but you can definitely use and experiment with other ones present there. below is the schematic I created in Xschem.